Tap to display sub-menu choices,

 The University Relations department and SIT Study Abroad are dedicated to taking an active role in the international education community.
 Members of the University Relations team regularly attend conferences such as NAFSA (both at the national and regional levels), Forum on Education Abroad, and the CIEE annual conference.
 Our staff also dedicates their time and expertise to various committees in the field.

-If you plan to attend any of the conferences listed above, we welcome you to reach out to Marianne Jorgensen, director of University Relations, to set up meetings with relevant staff or faculty who will be in attendance.
+If we are attending an upcoming conference, it will be listed below.
+If you plan to attend any of the conferences, we welcome you to contact Karen Kray, assistant director of University Relations, to set up meetings with relevant staff or faculty who will be in attendance.